TomasTNunes/TMDB-Player/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](/LICENSE).
 Feel free to use, modify, and distribute it.

 ---

 ## Contact

-If you have any questions, issues, or recommendations, please feel free to contact the repository maintainer.
+If you have any questions, encounter issues, or have suggestions for improvements, please don't hesitate to reach out!
+You can contact the repository maintainer by opening an issue in the [Issues tab](https://github.com/TomasTNunes/TMDB-Player/issues).
+Your feedback is highly appreciated!

 ---